khakhalin/notes/03_Classification.md

 Can we balance them somehow, to make sure the model is reasonably good on both accounts?
 Most popular approach: **F1 score**: F = 2∙(precision∙recall)/(precision+recall) = **harmonic_mean**(precision , recall) = inv(mean(inv(precision),inv(recall))).

 An even better approach: **AUC** = **Area under the ROC (Receiver Operating Characteristic) curve**.
 With this approach, you take a threshold-like parameter of the model, and slide it through all possible values from ideally permissive to fully prohibitive.
-For max permissive we get maximal recall, or TPR=1, but also no true negatives at all: TNR=0 ⇒ FP=1 (that's how false-positives are defined, as 1-TNR).
+Then we connect the dots and build the **ROC** in TPR/FPR coordinates (aka Sensitivity vs 1-Specificity).
+For max permissive we get maximal recall, or TPR=1, but also no true negatives at all: TNR=0 ⇒ FPR=1 (that's how false-positive rate is defined, as 1-TNR).
 For max prohibitive, we get TPR=0, but also FPR=0, as TNR=1.
+And we look at the area under this curve.
 For random probability, AUC=1/2, for perfect knowledge AUC=1.

-Interestingly, AUC = P(score of a true example > score of a wrong example). _I wonder if proving this is hard?_ #todo
+> So FPR and TPR are not at all the opposites of each other; they have different everything!
+TPR = 1-FNR = TP/(TP + FN), while FPR = 1-TNR = FP/(FP+TN).
+Don't get confused here.
+Note that the denominator is always the numerator + its opposite, and if you use some common sense, you can always "reconstruct" what the negative is, as with incorrect classification both the label and the truthfulness of this label are negated.

+Interestingly, AUC = P(score of a true example > score of a wrong example). _I wonder if proving this is hard?_ #todo But at least for two extreme cases this statement can be "felt" inuitively: for perfect classification (where score is sorted, with all class 0 points having lower scores that all class 1 points) AUC=1, as for very low thresholds only FPR changes (all TP are classified correctly, but not all TN), and then at some point it reverses (all TN are classified incorrectly, but not all TP), so AUC makes a sharp bend through the top left corner of the square.
+And for random scoring (where, for a large N, class 0 and class 1 are about uniformly distributed), AUC draws a diagonal.

 **Confusion matrix**: a good diagnostic tool for multi-class classification.
 Take all true classes, and tally into which classes they are misclassified.
 Identify the issues. _Is it better to do it on the validation set?_ It's better to zero the diagonal, as most cases will be classified correctly, but we're interested in the errors!